kbase/kb_sdk/doc/FAQ.md

 #### <A NAME="favorites"></A>Q: How do I set my favorite Apps?
-**A:** After logging into KBase, go to the [App Catalog](https://appdev.kbase.us/#appcatalog), and then click on the stars for your favorite Apps.
+**A:** After logging into the [Appdev KBase](https://appdev.kbase.us), go to the [App Catalog](https://appdev.kbase.us/#appcatalog), and then click on the stars for your favorite Apps.
 You must be logged in for it to associate it with your account.

 [back to top](#top)